 • Costs for college admission tests and AP exams;

-• Transportation costs to education service providers.
+• For Fee Transportation costs to education service providers.

 • The WDE is developing a certification process to approve pre-k and non-public primary and secondary schools per the law.